Texans coach David Culley tasked with changing culture, but will he have Deshaun Watson?

 "You can be relentless, but if you're coaching things that don't matter, then that's just a lot of hot air.
 He's coaching the things that matter, and you see the guys getting better every day within his position group."

-McNair knew he wanted whomever he hired as general manager to take the lead on the coaching search.
-That is Caserio, who said the characteristic he was looking for most in a head coach was an ability to "lead people."
+McNair knew he wanted his general manager to take the lead on the coaching search.
+That is Caserio, who said the characteristic he was looking for most in a head coach is an ability to "lead people."

 "Because in the end, football is a sport but it's about people, right?"
 Caserio said.
 "You have to make an investment in people.
 You have to be able to lead people. ...
 Those are some of the things that will be important relative to whether or not they're a good playcaller on their respective side of the ball.
 But whoever it is will have some competency in some area."